Titanic: Construction, launch and fitting-out

-Among the last items to be fitted on Titanic before the ship's launch were her two side anchors and one centre anchor.
-The anchors themselves were a challenge to make, with the centre anchor being the largest ever forged by hand and weighing nearly 16 tons.
+Two side anchors and a centre anchor were among the last items to be fitted on Titanic before it launched.
+The anchors were a challenge to make; the centre anchor was the largest ever forged by hand.
+The head weighed nearly 16 tonnes and the shank another 8.
 Twenty Clydesdale draught horses were needed to haul the centre anchor by wagon from the Noah Hingley & Sons Ltd forge shop in Netherton, near Dudley, United Kingdom to the Dudley railway station two miles away.
-From there it was shipped by rail to Fleetwood in Lancashire before being loaded aboard a ship and sent to Belfast.
+It was then shipped by rail to Fleetwood in Lancashire before boarding a ship to Belfast.

-The work of constructing the ships was difficult and dangerous.
-For the 15,000 men who worked at Harland and Wolff at the time, safety precautions were rudimentary at best; a lot of the work was carried out without equipment like hard hats or hand guards on machinery.
-As a result, during Titanic's construction, 246 injuries were recorded, 28 of them "severe", such as arms severed by machines or legs crushed under falling pieces of steel.
-Six people died on the ship herself while she was being constructed and fitted out, and another two died in the shipyard workshops and sheds.
-Just before the launch a worker was killed when a piece of wood fell on him.
+Constructing the ships was difficult and dangerous.
+Safety precautions were rudimentary at best for the 15,000 men who worked at Harland and Wolff at the time.
+Much of the work was carried out without safety equipment like hard hats or hand guards on machinery.
+246 injuries were recorded during Titanic's construction, including 28 severe injuries, such as arms severed by machines or legs crushed under falling pieces of steel.
+Six people died on the ship during construction and fitting out, and another two died in the shipyard workshops and sheds.
+Just before the launch, a worker was killed when a piece of wood fell on him.

 Titanic was launched at 12:15 pm on 31 May 1911 in the presence of Lord Pirrie, J. Pierpont Morgan, J. Bruce Ismay and 100,000 onlookers.
-Twenty-two tons of soap and tallow were spread on the slipway to lubricate the ship's passage into the River Lagan.
+Twenty-two tonnes of soap and tallow were spread on the slipway to lubricate the ship's passage into the River Lagan.
 In keeping with the White Star Line's traditional policy, the ship was not formally named or christened with champagne.
-The ship was towed to a fitting-out berth where, over the course of the next year, her engines, funnels and superstructure were installed and her interior was fitted out.
+The ship was towed to a fitting-out berth where, over the course of the next year, the engines, funnels and superstructure were installed and interior was fitted out.